 And rue the sufferance of your friendly pain.

-That first line also shows up in Much Ado About Nothing (I.i.258) when Don Pedro predicts Benedick’s future succumbing to love; it appears also in Watson’s Hekatompathia (Ogburn and Ogburn 369, 505).
+That first line also shows up in Much Ado About Nothing (I.i.258) when Don Pedro predicts Benedick’s future succumbing to love; it also closely echoes a sonnet in Thomas Watson’s Hekatompathia (Ogburn and Ogburn 369, 505).